 CHIP draws faculty, health care professionals and students from across the UNC campus to conduct basic and translational research and to offer graduate training in health informatics for scientists across the disciplines and for clinicians in medicine, nursing, public health, dentistry and pharmacy.

-CHIP offers certificates and a masters degree in Clinical Informatics.
+CHIP offers certificates, a master's degree, and a doctoral degree in health informatics.